MediaBrowser/plugin.video.emby/README.md

 ### Credits

 - PlexKodiConnect shamelessly uses pretty much all the code of "Emby for Kodi" by the awesome Emby team (see https://github.com/MediaBrowser/plugin.video.emby).
 Thanks for sharing guys!!
-- Plex Companion ("PlexBMC Helper") and other stuff was adapted from @Hippojay 's great work (see https://github.com/hippojay).
+- Plex Companion ("PlexBMC Helper") and other stuff were adapted from @Hippojay 's great work (see https://github.com/hippojay).
 - The foundation of the Plex API is all iBaa's work (https://github.com/iBaa/PlexConnect).